Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 <!-- END SNIPPET -->

 Also notices that if you use asynchronous client, you use `AsyncToolSet` instead.
-Additional information related to function call tool will be discussed in the later sections.
+Additional information related to `AsyncFunctionTool` be discussed in the later sections.

 Here is an example to use `tools` and `tool_resources`:
 <!-- SNIPPET:sample_agents_vector_store_batch_file_search.create_agent_with_tools_and_tool_resources -->